If you want to improve and expand your sonic capabilities, you will definitely want to add an audio interface to your studio equipment.

 Knowing what you are looking to use this tool will help you choose the right option for you.
 Do you want to do a mobile stereo recording?
 Or are you recording guitar and vocals?

-Each of that purpose will require different things, and this means that different models will work better for each.
+Each of those purposes will require different things, and this means that different models will work better for each.

 How do you intend to hook this interface up to your computer?
 USB?
 FireWire?
 Or other connections.
 This will narrow down your choices quickly.